-This 12,500 sq. ft. facility is designed to function as a living laboratory for the department's plant and ecology related courses.
-More than 6,000 exotic plants, representing over 1,200 distinct species, are maintained here.
-Four simulated environments - tropical, warm temperate, cool temperateand desert - facilitate students' understanding of the diversity of plant species and their ecologies.
+This 12,500 sq. ft. facility is designed to function as a living laboratory for the department's plant and ecology related courses, as well as research space for faculty and graduate students.
+More than 6,000 exotic plants, representing over 1,200 distinct species, are maintained in the Teaching Greenhouse.
+Four simulated environments - tropical, warm temperate, cool temperate and desert - facilitate students' understanding of the diversity of plant species and their ecologies.
 All plants are labeled with information regarding their taxonomies, geographic origins, common names and economic uses.

 In 1961 Binghamton's first campus greenhouse was added to the newly completed campus science complex: present day Science 1.
 Although it was small (only 480 square feet), it proved innovative.
 For the first time living plant materials could be provided year-round for botany related coursework.
 Previously, only dried plant specimens and plant parts preserved in alcohol were available.